dizzymouse0/readme-generator/READMEmain.md

-# READme Generator
+# README Generator

 ## Project Description
 A README generator that works in the command line using markdown syntax to generate a professional README.
 This saves time and effort in a project's phase.

 ## Installation
  - Clone the repo
- - Install packages with npm i in an integrated terminal
+ - Install packages with "npm i" in an integrated terminal
- - Enter node index.js to start the application
+ - Enter "node index.js" to start the application

 The user will be prompted with several questions: